sathishsekarss/SpringBoot/README.md

 	4. Automatic injection of dependencies based on bean types.
 	5. Provides several specialized types of ApplicationContext implementations, such as:
 	6. Loads context from an XML file located in the classpath.

+##Repository-annotation

+@Repository in Spring Boot

+@Repository is a Spring stereotype annotation used on classes that handle data access (DAO layer).

+It marks the class as a bean so Spring can detect it during component scanning.

+It provides automatic exception translation: converts low-level persistence exceptions (like JDBC/Hibernate errors) into Spring’s DataAccessException.

+Used typically with classes that interact with the database, such as JPA repositories, CRUD operations, or custom DAO implementations.